Land Governance and the Politics of Fair Transitions

 Welcome to the IOS Fair Transitions / LANDac (the Netherlands Land Academy) Summer School “Land governance and the politics of fair transitions: Deepening the search for social justice”.

 Starting point for the Summer School is the recognition that ongoing transitions in the name of climate change and clean energy are deeply unfair in multiple ways.
-During the Summer School we will explore both theoretical and practical perspectives with representatives of several faculties.
+The picture is grim: New climate policies and green investments, meant to save the planet, place huge burdens on people and land in the Global South as well as on land inhabited by marginalized populations in the Global North.

-The result is that existing inequities are deepened and that the means of marginalized people to protect their rights, lands, waters, forests, pastures, and territories are increasingly put under pressure.
-To turn the tide and deepen the search for social justice, this course builds on the invaluable experience of actors in land governance – on land grabbing, on protecting and defending rights through land tenure reforms, on advocacy and grassroots activism – and connects it to exploring more-than-human perspectives in debates on fair transitions, and its potential for strengthening solidarities.
+To turn the tide and deepen the search for social justice, this course builds on the invaluable experience of actors in land governance on land grabbing, on protecting and defending rights through land tenure reforms, on advocacy and grassroots activism and connects it to exploring 'decolonial’, more-than-human perspectives in debates on fair transitions, and its potential for strengthening solidarities.
+During the course we will explore both theory and practice with representatives of several faculties (Geosciences; Humanities; Law, Economics and Governance) in collaboration with artists, and scholars from the South.

 The course is designed for Master’s students, PhD students, academics; as well as for practitioners from development organizations, projects and governments who are interested in or work in the fields of land governance, development studies, natural resource management, planning, human rights and conflict studies.